-Choosing a hospital could be as simple as choosing the closest hospital or the hospital where your doctor practices or the one your insurance will cover.
+Choosing a hospital could be as simple as choosing the closest hospital or the one your insurance will cover.

 Choosing a good hospital is important

 ♦ Which hospital is the best for your needs?

 Research shows that some hospitals do a better job taking care of patients with certain conditions than other hospitals.

 • When you have a life-threatening emergency, always go to the nearest hospital.

 However, if you’re planning to have surgery, or if you have a condition like heart disease and know you may need hospital care in the future then you need to learn about your choices.

 Understanding your choices will help you make a more informed discussion.